cnabio/cnab-spec/104-claims.md

     - failure: failed before completion
     - underway: in progress.
 This should only be used if the invocation container MUST exit before it can determine whether all operations are complete.
 Note that `underway` is a _long term status_ that indicates that the installation's final state cannot be determined by the system.
 For this reason, it should be avoided.
     - unknown: the state is unknown.
 This is an error condition.
 - parameters: Key/value pairs that were passed in during the operation.
 These are stored so that the operation can be re-run.
-Some implementations may choose not to store these for security or portability reasons.
+Some implementations MAY choose not to store these for security or portability reasons.

 > Note that credential data is _never_ stored in a claim.
 For this reason, a claim is not considered _trivially repeatable_.
 Credentials MUST be re-supplied.